 GEGISOM offers study in all genres of music and a venue for the training of future musicians for religious institutions.

-- GEGISOM offers out of school and summer programming for all youth with a focus on at risk and special needs youth in the underserved community of North Philadelphia and surrounding communities.
+GEGISOM offers out of school and summer programming for all youth with a focus on at-risk and special-needs youth in the underserved community of North Philadelphia and surrounding neighborhoods.

-- GEGISOM opened it's doors in July of 1999, we are now in our thriteenth year of operation and presently have 42 students.
-The school was named after Georgia E. Gregory who served in her church as a musician to the youth for 42 years and now her daughter, Joyce Drayton now retired, continues to serve as a church musician for 55, years founded the school to help others be trained on the instrument of their choice.
+GEGISOM, which opened its doors in July of 1999, and is now in its 18th year of operation, was named after Georgia E. Gregory, who served in her church as a musician to the youth for 42 years.
+Her daughter, Joyce Drayton, now retired, and who has continued to serve as a church musician for 59 years at Nazarene Baptist Church, founded the school to help others be trained on the instrument or dance of their choice.

-- GEGISOM offers at risk youth a safe and creative environment for cognitive and musical training in all music styles and the performing arts.
+GEGISOM offers at-risk youth a safe and creative environment for cognitive, social and musical training in all music styles and the performing arts.

-- GEGISOM also offers adults and seniors a venue for music instruction and practicing musicians continuing education in music with an emphasis on sacred music.
-We welcome religious leaders to send members of their congregation to study music to prepare the student for service in their congregations.
+GEGISOM also provides adults and seniors a venue for music instruction and offers practicing musicians continuing education in music with an emphasis on sacred music.

 GEGISOM is a community music center for families with challenged finances and limited arts resources.